cosmos/cosmos-sdk/x/distribution/spec/01_concepts.md

 -->

 # Concepts
+In Proof of Stake (PoS) blockchains, rewards gained from transaction fees are paid to validators.
+Use the fee distribution module to fairly distribute the rewards to the validator's constituent delegators.
 Rewards are calculated per period, and the period is updated each time a validator's delegation changes, for example when it receives a new delegation.
 The rewards for a single validator can then be calculated by taking the total rewards for the period before the delegation started, minus the current total rewards.
 Further details can be found in [this document](/docs/spec/fee_distribution/f1_fee_distr.pdf).